Carpal tunnel syndrome

 - Placing warm and cold compresses on the affected area.

-Changes you can make in the workplace to reduce the stress on your wrist include:
+Changes you can make in your workplace to reduce the stress on your wrist include:

-- Someone should review the position you are in when performing your work activities.
+- Having someone review the position you are in when performing your work activities.
 For example, make sure the keyboard is low enough so that your wrists are not bent upward while typing.
 Your health care provider may suggest an occupational therapist.

 Carpal tunnel release is a surgical procedure that cuts into the ligament that is pressing on the nerve.
-Surgery is successful most of the time, but it depends on how long the nerve compression has been occurring and its severity.
+Surgery is successful most of the time, but it depends on how long the nerve compression has been occurring and how severe it is.

-If the condition is treated properly, there are usually no complications.
-If untreated, the nerve can be damaged, causing permanent weakness, numbness, and tingling.
+If carpal tunnel is not treated, the nerve can be damaged.
+This damage can cause permanent weakness, numbness, and tingling.

 Call for an appointment with your health care provider if: